Graham Daniels: Football Director

 and has earned recognition at local and national level, in particular in relation to mental health issues.
+Daniels was presented with the Outstanding Contribution Award in 2023 for his work for the Cambridge United Foundation, which is the new name for the Trust, and he stepped down as chair of the Foundation after 12 years in the role in 2025.

 Daniels joined the club's main board in September 2013.
 When Paul Barry purchased the club, he seconded Daniels to become Director of Football from 2017 to 2020.
 Daniels helped guide the club through a turbulent time on and off the pitch, and worked alongside Ben Strang, who was appointed Head of Football, to develop a long-term leadership and management strategy.

 During this period, Cambridge United went through a rebuilding phase, strengthening its board and building a structure on the playing side which led to Mark Bonner becoming head coach in 2020.
 At that point, Strang was promoted to Sporting Director and Daniels stepped back from the Director of Football role to return to his previous, non-executive role on the board as the U's went on to win promotion to League One in 2021.